braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 ## Sample Use Cases

 There are three sample customer use cases provided.
-Each sample has video walkthroughs, code snippets, and a look into how In-App Messaging variables may look and be used in the Braze dashboard:
+Each sample has video walkthroughs, code snippets, and a look into how in-app messaging variables may look and be used in the Braze dashboard:
 - [In-App Message Slideup Customization](#in-app-messaging-slideup-customization)
 - [Custom Modal In-App Message](#custom-modal-in-app-message)
 - [Custom Full In-App Message](#custom-full-in-app-message)